Central Corridor Energy Group mandated 2 objectives to pursue the project, and continues to be followed;

-Wataynikaneyap Power LP (the “Wataynikaneyap”) is a licensed transmission company equally owned by 24 First Nations communities (51%), in partnership with Fortis Inc. (49%).
+Wataynikaneyap Power LP (the “Wataynikaneyap”) is a licensed transmission company equally owned by 24 First Nations communities (51%), in partnership with Fortis Inc. and other private investors (49%).
 FortisOntario has a 49% interest in the general partner of Wataynikaneyap, while 24 First Nations communities equally hold the remaining 51% interest.
 The 24 First Nations communities will maintain their ability to increase their ownership and control to 100% in anticipation of such purchase right becoming available (25 years following the operation date for the Wataynikaneyap Transmission Line)..

 First Nations Limited Partnership also owns 100% of Opiikapawiin Services LP.
 FortisOntario also owns 100% of Wataynikaneyap Power PM Inc. (the “Project Manager”).